dlindem/zotwb/README.md

 ZotWb works out of the box for [Wikibase Cloud](https://wikibase.cloud) instances.
 For self-hosted Wikibases (Docker or manual install), the configuration file `config.json` (profile folder) will have to be manually edited (Please contact us for allowing the necessary configurations by default in a forthcoming version).

 # Installation steps
-* This tool is a python3 app.
+* ZotWb is a python3 Flask app.
 You need python3 installed.
 * Create a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/), and run all subsequent steps, and the tool itself, always inside that.
 * Clone this repository to a place of your choice, ideally the same project folder your virtual environment was created in.
 * The tool requires the installation of some python packages in your virtual environment.
 They are listed in 'requirements.txt'. the following packages; [install them in your virtual environment](https://realpython.com/python-virtual-environments-a-primer/#install-packages-into-it).